East Grinstead: Places of interest

-During the Second World War, the Queen Victoria Hospital was developed as a specialist burns unit by Sir Archibald McIndoe.
+During the Second World War, the Queen Victoria Hospital developed a specialist burns unit led by Sir Archibald McIndoe.
 It became world-famous for pioneering treatment of RAF and allied aircrew who were badly burned or crushed, and required reconstructive plastic surgery.
-It was here the Guinea Pig Club was formed in 1941, which then became a support network for the aircrew and their family members.
+In 1941 patients of McIndoe who had undergone experimental reconstructive plastic surgery formed the Guinea Pig Club, which then became a support network for the aircrew and their family members.
 The club remained active after the end of the war, and its annual reunion meetings at East Grinstead continued until 2007, when the club was wound down in view of the increasing frailty of its surviving members.
 As such, the townspeople became very supportive of the patients at the Queen Victoria Hospital.
 Even though many of the victims were horribly disfigured (often missing limbs, and in the worst cases faces, their faces made up of burn tissue), the townspeople would go out of their way to make the men feel normal.
 Families invited the men to dinner, and girls asked them to go on dates.
 Patients of the burn units remember, and cherish, the charity received from the townspeople of East Grinstead.

 During the same War, the town became a secondary target for German bombers which failed to make their primary target elsewhere.
 On the afternoon of Friday 9 July 1943, a Luftwaffe bomber became separated from its squadron, followed the main railway line and circled the town twice, then dropped eight bombs.
 Two bombs, one with a delayed-action fuse, fell on the Whitehall Theatre, a cinema on the London Road, where 184 people at the matinée show were watching a Hopalong Cassidy film before the main feature.
 A total of 108 people were killed in the raid, including children in the cinema, many of whom were evacuees; and some twenty Canadian servicemen stationed locally, who were either in the cinema when it was hit, or arrived minutes later to help with rescuing survivors.
 A further 235 were injured.
 This was the largest loss of life of any single air raid in Sussex.